ta-gthb/AIPCSQA/README.md

 # AIPCSQA — AI-Powered Customer Support Quality Auditor

-An end-to-end platform for automatically auditing call centre agent interactions.
-Supervisors get real-time transcription, AI-generated quality scores, compliance violation detection, and downloadable PDF reports.
-Agents can upload call recordings, run live practice simulations, generate performance reports, and message their supervisor — all from a single portal.
+An end-to-end AI-powered platform for any B2C enterprise or company to automatically audit the quality of customer support.
+In this platform Supervisors get real-time transcription of customer support agents' interaction, AI-generated quality scores, compliance violation detection, and downloadable PDF reports of customer support agents.

 ---